 is seeking qualified Clinical Psychologists

 with expertise in Integrated Behavioral Health.

-We are seeking licensed professionals who are proficient in brief, evidence-based models of psychotherapeutic interventions with adult and older adult populations
+We are seeking licensed professionals who are proficient in brief, evidence-based models of psychotherapeutic interventions with a diverse, underserved, immigrant, adult population

 Licensed Psychologists fulfill the following duties and responsibilities:

-- Assess, evaluate, and provide psychological treatment to adult San Mateo County residents with acute or chronic psychiatric illness both inpatient and outpatient.
+- Assess, evaluate, and provide psychological treatment to adult San Mateo County residents with mild to moderate mental health and behavioral health needs in an outpatient setting.

 - Participate in multi-disciplinary teams to develop, implement, coordinate, and evaluate mental health treatment plans for a broad range of behavioral and psychosocial concerns.